 Taxes in Denmark are high but so are the wages.
 The Danish taxes fund one of the strongest welfare systems in the world.

 Denmark is a welfare state.
-Among other things, this means that Danes pay taxes to ensure that a series of critical services such as medical care, hospital treatment, schooling and eldercare are not only for those who can afford them.
+Among other things, this means that Danes pay taxes to ensure that a series of critical services such as medical care, hospital treatment, schooling and eldercare are universal regardless income level.

 Tax on income